Click button below for a printable version of the Illinois Alumni Association By-laws.

 B. The terms of office for the Secretary and Public Relations Secretary shall be for two year staggered terms.
 The Secretary will be elected in odd years; the Public Relations Secretary will be elected in even years.

-C. The Treasurer will serve a two-year term at the appointment of the Executive Board, to be confirmed by the membership by a majority vote.
+C. The Treasurer will serve a term at the appointment of the Executive Board, to be confirmed by the membership by a majority vote.

 D. The terms of office for the four District Representatives shall be for one year.